Profile

 Teaching & Speaking Experience

-- Machine Learning and Computer Vision (RWTH Aachen)
+- Exercise Teaching Assistant: (Advanced) Machine Learning, Computer Vision (RWTH Aachen)

-- Seminar Current Milestones in Machine Learning and Computer Vision (RWTH Aachen)
+- Seminar Teaching Assistant: Historical Milestones of Machine Learning, Current Milestones in Machine Learning and Computer Vision (RWTH Aachen)

 Publications